artilleryio/artillery/README.md

 - **Batteries-included.** 20+ integrations for monitoring, observability, and CICD.
 - **Test anything**.
 HTTP, WebSocket, Socket.io, gRPC, Kinesis, and more.
 - **Playwright support**.
 Load test with real headless browsers.
 - **Powerful workload modeling**.
-Emulate complex user behavior with request chains, multiple steps, transactions, and more.
+Emulate complex user behavior with request chains, correlation, multiple steps, transactions, and more.
 - **Extensible & hackable**.
 Artillery has a plugin API to allow extending and customization.
 - **Open source**.
 Permissive open source license to let you build on top of Artillery without worry.